sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/web/temporary_settings.md

 NOTE: Settings might be loaded asynchronously, in which case the initial value of the setting will be `undefined`.
 You might have to account for this in your component to prevent a flash of content.
-The optional default value is only used if the setting hasn't been set yet, it is *not* used as initial value.
+The optional default value is only used if the setting hasn't been set yet; it is *not* used as an initial value.

 #### Example usage: